Updated 04/29/2020 – Due to the coronavirus, REAL ID enforcement is being delayed. Here is a statement from DHS:

 What if you don’t have a REAL ID?

-Even worse, some don’t even know the deadline is fast approaching.
-Can you imagine the chaos we might see in October?
-Tons of people could be turned away from airport security trying to catch a flight — and right before the big holiday rush.
+Even worse, some don’t even know the deadline is approaching.
+Can you imagine the chaos we might see at the deadline?
+Tons of people could be turned away from airport security trying to catch a flight.

 You may also like: Hackers are preying on coronavirus fears

-Speaking of chaos, think about how jam-packed your local DMV will be the closer we get to the deadline.
+Speaking of chaos, think about how jam-packed your local DMV will be as we get closer to the deadline.
 Once people realize they need a REAL ID, they’ll be scrambling to get one.

 That’s why it’s a good idea to start the process now if you haven’t already.
 To find out how to get one in your state, visit the Homeland Security REAL ID page.